HMS Cambridge (1666)

-HMS Cambridge was a 70-gun third-rate ship of the line of the Royal Navy, launched in 1666 at Deptford Dockyard.
+HMS Cambridge was a 70-gun third-rate ship of the line of the Royal Navy, built by shipwright Jonas Shish, and launched in 1666 at Deptford Dockyard.

+On 12 March 1672, Cambridge took part in the attack on the Dutch Smyrna convoy, which led to the outbreak of the Third Anglo-Dutch War.
+She went on to fight in a number of battles in the war, including Solebay (1672), the first day of Schooneveld (1673), and Texel (1673).

 On 14 March 1674, Cambridge, captained by Arthur Herbert (later 1st Earl of Torrington) along with and captured the Dutch East Indiaman Wapen van Rotterdam in the Battle of Ronas Voe, as part of the Third Anglo-Dutch War.

+Cambridge was still in service during the Nine Years' War, and took part in the battles of Bantry Bay (1689), Beachy Head (1690), and Barfleur (1692).